gavinmcfarland/plugma/packages/create-plugma/CONTRIBUTING.md

 ### Adding Meta Data

 Add the  relevant meta data to your example so `create-plugma` CLI can surface this to the user.
-You can add meta data to by updating the `combino.json` file.
+You can add meta data by updating the `combino.json` file.
 Include the `name` and `description` you want to appear in the CLI, whether its a `plugin` or `widget` and if it has a ui and the frameworks it uses.

 ```json
 {